Last Updated on April 25, 2023

 After almost two years, I’m finally finding a new system to help with these issues.
 I was starting to get used to drinking our tap too, but Justin was very insistent on filtered water.

 We’re both well aware that bottled water is no safer than tap water; plus it’s an exorbitant waste of money.
-I don’t want my drinking water surrounded by plastic whether it’s single-use or more permanent.
+I don’t want my drinking water surrounded by plastic, whether it’s single-use or more permanent.
 Bottled water and Brita pitchers were both out.

-Place the activated charcoal stick in a glass carafe full of tap water and let it sit for several hours.
+A plain stick of activated charcoal will act as your plastic free water filter.
+Simply place the activated charcoal stick in a glass carafe full of tap water and let it sit for several hours.
 Don’t use a plastic jug; it really needs to be glass or stainless.
 I use an upcycled glass milk bottle.

-how long does it last?
+how long does the plastic free water filter last?

 There is nothing wrong with Brita pitchers.
 It is still wayyyyyy less waste in the long run than buying bottled water.
 But, once your Brita pitcher is no longer in working condition, consider switching to this eco-friendly option.
 Plus, it will save you a lot of money!
 Brita refills aren’t cheap.